 - Debates take place on Tuesday, Wednesday and Thursday evenings as specified on the Calendar of Events.

-- All divisions except Senior and Open have 5 preliminary rounds.
-Senior and Open have 4 preliminary rounds.
+- All divisions except Senior have 5 preliminary rounds.
+The Senior division has 4 preliminary rounds.

 - Each team attends the same designated venue for the preliminary rounds.

 - First debates begin at 6:40pm.
 Debaters should arrive 10 minutes before the scheduled time of their debate.